aureus123/catalogs/tycho2/README.md

 Example:
 ![Alt text](NGC4993.png?raw=true "NGC4993")

 Here, it is shown that the star CD -22°9774 is colored (psi Hydrae).
-Also the star CD -22°9808 is double.
+Also, the star CD -22°9808 is double.